mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 - :ref:`FindSXPeaks <algm-FindSXPeaks>`: Fixed a bug where peaks with an incorrect TOF would stored for some intrument geometries.

-- :ref:`LoadILL <algm-LoadILL>` was renamed to `LoadILLTOF <algm-LoadILLTOF>` to better reflect what it does.
+- :ref:`LoadILL <algm-LoadILLTOF>` was renamed to `LoadILLTOF <algm-LoadILLTOF>` to better reflect what it does.
 The new algorithm can also handle cases where the monitor IDs are greater than the detector IDs.

 - :ref:`FFT <algm-FFT>` deals correctly with histogram input data.
 Internally, it converts to point data, and the output is always a point data workspace.
 (It can be converted to histogram data using :ref:`ConvertToHistogram <algm-ConvertToHistogram>` if required).